-- If possible children should be changed standing up - The child's skin should be cleaned with a disposable wipe. - Nappy creams/lotions should be labelled with the child's name and used only if prescribed for that child (by their parents/carers) they must not be shared.

-• Disposable gloves should be worn when changing nappies.
+- If possible, children should be changed standing up - The child's skin should be cleaned with a disposable wipe. - Nappy creams/lotions should be labelled with the child's name and used only if prescribed - Disposable gloves should be worn when changing nappies.
 The nappy should be folded inward to cover faecal material and double wrapped in a nappy bag.
 Soiled nappies should be disposed of into the bin provided.
-The disposal bin should be lined and emptied daily, replacing the used bin liner.

-• Any soiled or damp clothing should be placed in a plastic carrier bag and stored on the child's peg.
+The disposal bin should be lined and emptied daily, replacing the used bin liner. - Any soiled or damp clothing should be placed in a labelled plastic carrier bag and stored on the child's peg.
 The carrier bag should be handed over to the parent/carer at the end of the session.